Here is a bargain stock you should look at : Revolve Group, Inc. (RVLV)

 Revolve Group, Inc. (NYSE:RVLV) trade information

-Despite being -1.91% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Oct 08 when the RVLV stock price touched $18.49- or saw a rise of 5.69%.
-Year-to-date, Revolve Group, Inc. shares have moved -5.01%, while the 5-day performance has seen it change 0.81%.
-Over the past 30 days, the shares of Revolve Group, Inc. (NYSE:RVLV) have changed -14.47%.
-Short interest in the company has seen 6.55 Million shares shorted with days to cover at 4.52.
+Sporting 4.07% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 12 when the RVLV stock price touched $18.88- or saw a rise of 3.88%.
+Year-to-date, Revolve Group, Inc. shares have moved -1.14%, while the 5-day performance has seen it change 3.24%.
+Over the past 30 days, the shares of Revolve Group, Inc. (NYSE:RVLV) have changed 2.25%.
+Short interest in the company has seen 7.43 Million shares shorted with days to cover at 5.2.

 Revolve Group, Inc. (RVLV) estimates and forecasts